flutter/website/src/get-started/fwe/user-input.md

   path: /get-started/fwe/networking
 ---

-Now that you know how to manage state in your Flutter app, how can you let users interact with your app and change its state?
+Now that you know how to manage state in your
+Flutter app, how can you let users interact with your app and change its state?

 ## Introduction to user input

 As a multi-platform UI framework, there are many different ways for users to interact with a Flutter app.
-The resources in this section will introduce you to some of the common widgets used for enabling user interaction.
+The resources in this section introduce you to some of the common widgets used for enabling user interaction.

-Some user input types, like [scrolling], have already been covered in previous sections.
+Some user input types, like [scrolling], have already been covered in [Layouts][].

 For an introduction to how you can change app state in response to user interactions, check out the following tutorial that teaches you how to build a "favorite" button:

 <i class="material-symbols" aria-hidden="true">flutter_dash</i> Tutorial: [Add interactivity to your Flutter app][]

+[Layouts]: {{site.url}}/get-started/fwe/layout

 ## Material 3 demo

-Now that you've gotten a feel for how user interaction works, check out the [Material 3 Demo][], which samples some of the user input widgets available in the Material 3 component library.
+Next, check out the [Material 3 Demo][], which samples some of the user input widgets available in the Material 3 component library.

 {{site.alert.note}}
   This page focuses on Material 3 widgets because it's the library that many developers start with when learning Flutter.
+However,
-  However, Flutter also supports  [Cupertino][] for iOS-styled widgets, or you can build your own widget library.
+  Flutter also supports [Cupertino][] for iOS-styled widgets, or you can build your own widget library.
 {{site.alert.end}}

+[Cupertino]: {{site.api}}flutter/cupertino/cupertino-library.html

 ## Get user input